 with continual emergency care packages from Portland.

 Selected Tek Storage Tube Terminals 4010 First model in the 401x series.
 The logic was in a pedestal.
 The 4010 benefited from lessons learned from the T4002 program.
 The 4010 was designed for low cost, a fraction of the T4002.
 Moderately large logic boards plugged into a simple backplane.
 The 4010 "Minibus" had minimal addressing (CSTROBE/TSTROBE) and time domain arbitration with the CPUNT signal.
 The base model 4010 had TC1, TC2, and an interface board.
 The character generator used a commercial 5x7 64 character ROM.
 The character generator used unlit pixels above the characters to allow the deflection to stabilize its slew and wrote dots on the fly.
 Character writing speed was about half that of the T4002A.
 Graphic input was standard with a pair of crossed thumbwheels..
 Constant 2.6 ms vectors were drawn with 2nd order R-C active filter.
 There was no compensation for short vectors.
 The logic was greatly simplified and could not be locked up.
 A 4.9152 MHz crystal provided timing for serial interfaces, character generation, vector drawing, graphic input, even the bell.
 I was project engineer and there was NO BLOODY FAN.
 4010-1 A -1 indicated hard copy readout circuitry 4012 A better yoke supported 7x9 upper and lower case characters.
 A prototype analog fast vector board shortened the time constant for short vectors and the end of long vectors.
 4013 4012 with ASCII/APL keyboard and character generator 4014 19 inch storage tube using a TV glass envelope.
 Four character sizes available up to 133 x 64 lines.
 4096x3072 12 bit addressing, write-thru and defocus modes.
 Hardware dotted/dashed digital vectors designed by Dick Preiss.
 Large linear power supply but NO FAN.
 Still civilized.
 4015 4014 with ASCII/APL 4016 25 inch storage tube with noisy fan.
 Logic same as 4014 4006 Designed after I left Tek.
 The bare essentials of the 4010.
 No backspace.
 No graphic input.
 LSI chip used for serial I/O. (Correctly working LSI chips for serial I/O were not availble previously.)
 The logic was based on a sketch I made years previously of a single board 4010 subset to advocate reducing the difference in selling price between the 4010 terminal and 613 monitor.
 4081 Workstation powered by an Interdata 7/16 minicomputer.
 We wanted to use our own CPU but weren't allowed to.
 Upper management insisted this was to be some sort of Uberterminal.
 We wanted to build a workstation.
 The only successful app was as a workstation (so I'm told).
 Basic serial interface provided speeds from 150 to 9600 bits per second.
-It was implemented in discrete logic because the ten available serial converter chips were so buggy a large amount of TTL was needed to fix the bugs.
+It was implemented in discrete logic because the then available serial converter chips were so buggy a large amount of TTL was needed to fix the bugs.
 Buffered serial interface - 64 deep FIFO on receive, could be modified to drop ClearToSend when terminal busy.
 Can be modified to operate at 38k.
-Audio Recorder Interface - Recorded and played sessions at up to 9600 bps.
+Audio Recorder Interface - Recorded and played sessions at 4800 or 9600 bps.
+At 9600 the ARI worked well with Sony cassette recorders and metal tapes.
 Used for demoing terminals when a computer was unavailable.
-Could also be used for primitive file backup.
+Could also be used for file backup when nothing else was available.
 I developed a PDP-11 parallel interface for the 4010 series at Tektronix.
 This emulated the standard DEC TTY serial interface.
 Its use with Unix was problematic due to the high per character interrupt processing overhead.
 This overhead was insignificant at 110 bps, but brought Unix to a near standstill driving the 4014 in graphics.
 The solution was to write a small program using the Unix phys(2) call to access the hardware directly.
 I kludged a parallel interface for Linux using the Centronics parallel port.
 See phys.c for details.
 TTY Port interface - Dick Preiss designed a higher speed interface that provided the serial clock signal to the host.
 The clock could be stopped when the 401x was busy to prevent overruns.
 An interface driven by an Intel 4004 was developed.An optional board for the 401x terminals provided Special Point Plot.
 SPP allowed the write time to be set for each point, providing a "green scale".
 The board could also drive a mechanical plotter.